Essential Thrombocytopenia

 Definition

-• A Philadelphia-negative myeloproliferative neoplasm (MPN) characterized by sustained thrombocytosis (platelets > 450 × 10⁹/L) due to clonal proliferation of megakaryocytes.
+• Essential Thrombocythemia (ET) = a chronic Philadelphia-negative myeloproliferative neoplasm (MPN) defined by sustained thrombocytosis (platelets >450 × 10⁹/L) from clonal megakaryocyte proliferation.

-• Belongs to the same family as Polycythemia Vera (PV) and Primary Myelofibrosis (PMF).
+• A JAK-STAT–driven MPN in the same family as Polycythemia Vera and Primary Myelofibrosis — and the most indolent of the three.

 Epidemiology